talend-kyle/ccms/topics.md

 ![create](./images/createTopicWindow.png)

 You need to add the new topic to a library version.
 When you do this, the topic will have a primary version value of the version you select.
-The primary version has no special status, but each topic must have a primary version which cannot be deleted.
+The primary version has no special status, but each topic must have a primary version, which cannot be deleted.

 ![version](./images/selectVersion.png)

-If the topic exists in only one version, then the unique topic is the primary version.
+If the topic exists in only one version, then the topic is the primary version.

 !!!Note
 If you want to jump ahead to how the versions work, see [About products and libraries](#About-products-and-libraries).